 Describing a Proposed TEALS Design

 Those projects selecting a Level 1 design (except those implementing distance learning technologies) need not prepare proposals for this process.
 Modifications at this level may be approved through traditional facilities renovation evaluation procedures through Facilities, Planning Design, and Construction and implemented pending available funds.
 Projects at all other levels and any incorporating distance learning technologies must prepare TEALS proposals for evaluation.
 The section of the proposal describing the classroom design will begin by identifying the project category selected from those in the table and continue by adding relevant details about the project in each of the Feature areas presented at the far left of the table.
-Consultation in these areas is available through Facilities, Planning Design, and Construction and Instructional Technologies Support: Learning Spaces and the Office of Distance and Extended Learning.
+Consultation in these areas is available through Facilities, Planning Design, and Construction and Division of Information Technology Services: Learning Spaces Design and Consultation and the Office of Distance and Extended Learning.